kingrize/web-theme-/README.md

 # 💠 ABOUT ME

-This repo was deployed by Arga, Arha is a newbie in programming.
+This repo was deployed by Arga, Arga is a newbie in programming.

 ## Project Structure